-Students who are enrolled in the 1-2-1 dual degrees may take the following courses in the RN to BS in Nursing program prior to admission with special permission from the chairperson to remain full time.
+Students who are enrolled in the 1-2-1 Dual Degrees may take the following courses in the RN to BS in Nursing program prior to admission with special permission from the chairperson to remain full time.
 A minimum G.P.A. of 3.0 is required for consideration.
 Courses include: NSG 300 Issues and Trends in Professional Nursing; NSG 304 Introduction to Evidence-Based Practice; NSG 306 Informatics for Healthcare Professionals; and NSG 404 Principles of Teaching and Learning.

-Nursing Program

-I-2-I Dual Degrees in Nursing Plan
+Nursing - I-2-I Dual Degrees in Nursing Partnership with Luzerne County Community College (LCCC)